-Though power drills have become a much more popular option, hand drills offer quiet and convenience instead of speed and intensity.
-With the proper set of drill bits, a hand drill can be every bit as effective as a power drill in preparing high-quality workpieces.
+Though power drills have become more popular, hand drills offer quiet and convenience instead of speed and intensity.
+With the proper drill bits, a hand drill can be as effective as a power drill in preparing high-quality workpieces.

 No carpentry tools list is complete without screwdrivers.
 First and foremost, when using a screwdriver, the tip must fit the size of the screw slot in question.
-Therefore, you’ll need screwdrivers in a range of sizes to accommodate whatever size of screw you come up against in your projects.
+Therefore, you’ll need screwdrivers in various sizes to accommodate the types of screws you’ll encounter in your projects.

-You can rarely have too many clamps in a woodworking shop, and a wide selection of bar clamps, miter clamps, and C-clamps will always hold you in good stead when you need an “extra hand”.
-Good clamps can be expensive, so consider renting extra sets for especially large projects.
+You can rarely have too many clamps in a woodworking shop, and a wide selection of bar clamps, miter clamps, and C-clamps will always help when you need an “extra hand.”
+Good clamps can be expensive, so consider renting extra sets for large projects.

 15. Power Drill

-The most widely sold and often used power tool on the market, a power drill is useful not only for carpentry projects but also for general household repairs and maintenance.
+The most widely sold and used power tool on the market, a power drill, is useful not only for carpentry projects but also for general household repairs and maintenance.
 Cordless power drills offer excellent versatility and ease of use as long as you can remember to put their batteries back on the charger when you’re done.

 Next on our woodworking tools list is the jigsaw.
-Also known as a saber saw, these versatile and inexpensive power carpentry tools do a fine job of cutting boards to a rough size but can’t be relied on for straight cuts.
+Also known as a saber saw, these versatile and inexpensive power carpentry tools do a fine job cutting boards to a rough size but can’t be relied on for straight cuts.
 Instead, use them for curved cuts and quick projects where precision is not key.